Yep, today we’re talking pot and how to trade marijuana stocks.

 - 1 What Are Marijuana Stocks?

-- 5 Tips and Tricks for Trading or Investing in Marijuana Stocks
+- 3 Tips and Tricks for Trading Marijuana Stocks

 What Are Marijuana Stocks?

-This may seem a little silly, but first, let’s make sure you’re clear on what exactly a marijuana stock is.
+This may seem silly, but first, let’s clear up what exactly a marijuana stock is.

 But there are also other stocks that aren’t as obviously involved with weed but can still be considered pot stocks.
 For example, they may be a warehousing and distribution company that services firms in the marijuana industry.